Use targeted Facebook ads segmented for your target audience to help your content marketing assets gain a loyal following.

 With nearly two billion users, it’s not difficult to see why so many marketers flock to promote their content on Facebook, both organically and via Facebook ads.
 In fact, 95.8% of social media marketers said Facebook provides the best ROI of all social platforms.

 But in order to use the platform effectively for content promotion, you’ll need to get a handle on the basics of how to use Facebook’s advertising tools to reach and effectively engage with your target audience.
 Here’s how to get started using Facebook ads to connect with your ideal customer.

-The easiest way to begin promoting your content on Facebook is completely free – simply copy and paste your URL into your status box and hit post.
+The easiest way to begin promoting your content on Facebook is completely free – simply share a status update with a link to your content on your business’ Facebook Page.
 That said, over the last several years organic reach has declined considerably.
-If you simply share your posts on your Page, it’s likely only a handful of your followers will see them—with no opportunity to reach a new audience.
+If you simply share your posts on your Facebook Page, it’s likely only a handful of your existing customers will see them—with no opportunity to reach a new audience.

-The good news is Facebook offers some of the most effective and affordable ads around.
+The good news is Facebook ads are some of the most effective and affordable around.
 The platform also offers a ton of flexibility.
 You can drive traffic to your blog or a contributed article to help raise brand awareness among top-of-funnel prospects, or you can send potential followers to a gated landing page for the purpose of email collection.

 You can also set budgets and timelines, perform A/B tests on ad copy and creative, and lower your costs by serving better content.
 Facebook calls this a “relevancy score.”
 The more relevant your content appears to be, the less you’ll spend.
-This means you want to serve your ads to the most receptive audience possible, which brings us to targeting.
+This means you want to serve your Facebook ads to the most receptive audience possible, which brings us to the topic of ad targeting.

-Targeting the right people is the key to maximizing your budget on Facebook.
-You can build audiences using a wide assortment of parameters, including purchasing behavior, industry, and education level.
+Choosing the right target audience is the key to maximizing your budget on Facebook.
+You can build custom audiences using a wide assortment of parameters, including purchasing behavior, industry, and education level.
 For instance, if your business targets realtors in the Seattle region, you can promote a piece of content around choosing a mortgage company to individuals who match real estate-related professions within that specific geographic region.
 The better you can nail down your “buyer persona,” the easier it will be to connect with the right target audiences by choosing criteria that suits them.

 You can also target followers of specific pages, like that of a competitor, or target a “lookalike audience,” which is a group of people that don’t already interact with you, but resemble those who do.
 Once you have established a following, lookalike audiences are some of the best performing ad groups, second to custom audiences.